xcore/sc_ethernet/module_ethernet/doc/overview.rst

-Ethernet Layer 2 MAC Overview
+Ethernet layer 2 MAC overview
 =============================

 The layer 2 MAC component implements a layer 2 ethernet MAC.
 It